Superrehtard/old_diaspora_wiki/Customize-your-splash-page.md

 Notice the examples above do not include the "head" & "html" elements, those are rendered by Diaspora.
 For your landing page you just need to provide the body section, and anything else you chose to include.

-Ensure that `public/` doesn't contain any `index.html` or another file that would be used as index file by your webserver.
+Ensure that `public/` doesn't contain any `index.html` or another file that would be used as index file by your Webserver.
 If such a file exists it's given precedence by your Webserver and can break the log in.